Leather and Textiles Physical Property Measurement

 Over the years we’ve worked with top scientists and companies in many industries to develop new fixtures to measure specific product properties.
 When the test solution doesn’t exist we go ahead and develop it and add it to our growing number of Community Registered Designs, testament to our leading innovative approach to finding the right solutions to a customer’s testing needs.

-A wide range of PAPER AND CARDBOARD test methods (including ASTM, ISO AND TAPPI Standards) is built into Exponent Texture Analyser software and will automatically load at the click of a button.
+A wide range of leather and textiles test methods (including ASTM, ISO AND TAPPI Standards) is built into Exponent Texture Analyser software and will automatically load at the click of a button.
 We help make your testing quicker to access and the analysis of your product properties already prepared for you.

 Typical measurements include: • Tensile Strength • Leather loop compression • Flexibility • Softness • Bagginess • Creep • Stitch tear resistance • Stitch line tear • Burst test • T-peel • Adhesive Peel Strength • Elongation • Modulus • Strength/Distension of Grain • Adhesion of finish • Baumann tear